Babu-Chopade/Netflix-Clone/README.md

 # Netflix-Clone
-It clone of netflix i build this using HTML and CSS
+It clone of netflix i build this using HTML and CSS  <br>
 It is responsive .